 Program Management Directorate

-The Program Management Directorate is responsible for the NTTR Range Support Services (RSS) and 25 SRS contracts.
+The Program Management Directorate is responsible for the NTTR Range Support Services (RSS) and 25th Space Range Squadron contracts.
 PM oversees all contracting actions to include acquiring new contracts and directing contract changes, overseeing contractor performance, and ensuring that the contractor successfully meets all mission requirements on the existing contracts.

 Plans and Programs Directorate